katerysh/univerating/README.md

 * ErrDistance is designed to compare the two ratings.
 It calculates the error distances between the two lists.

+The instructions is described in the file documentation for each program.

 ## License ##